-The automatic SQL Server health check monitoring must collect crucial metrics to diagnose memory, CPU, I/O issues which are needed for proper SQL Server performance.
-It also has to have a good set of reliable, accurate configurable alerts which will tell us if the failure occurs.
+The automatic SQL Server health check monitoring must collect crucial metrics to diagnose memory, CPU, I/O issues that are needed for proper SQL Server performance.
+It also has to have a good set of reliable, accurate configurable alerts that will tell us if the failure occurs.
 Of course, you can create your own set of scripts and run them every time you need to check the working state of your SQL server.
-But the easiest way is to use SQL Server health check from SqlBak.
-It will make all crucial checks for you, collect the statistics and if something goes down will send the email notification immediately.
+But the easiest way is to use the SQL Server health check from SqlBak.
+It will make all crucial checks for you, collect the statistics, and, if something goes down, will send the email notifications immediately.

-Why do we need SQL Server Health Check?
+Why do we need a SQL Server Health Check?

-Here we are going to highlight two crucial point capacity planning and reaction time.
+Here we are going to highlight two crucial point capacity planning and reaction times.
 Now let’s dig deeper and say a few words about each of them.

-Here is the second point reaction time.
+Here is the second point – reaction time.
 Reaction time as important as capacity planning.
 If we tune all alerting and notification of our automatic SQL Server health check correctly, we’ll able to prevent server crash.
-The good thing of the automatic health check is that based on the statistics we detect threats before they can damage our server.
+The good thing about the automatic health check is that based on the statistics, we detect threats before they can damage our server.

 Automatic SQL Server Health Check – Key Points

 Monitoring your SQL server from a different server.
 It will tell you if something goes wrong and your server goes down.
-If you use automatic health check on the same computer or server where SQL Server is installed, then probably, if the server is down, or if something wrong with you computer monitoring process will fail too.
-In such case, you will not receive any notification.
+If you use automatic health check on the same computer or server where SQL Server is installed, then probably, if the server is down or if something wrong with your computer monitoring process will fail too.
+In such a case, you will not receive any notification.